 One note: I don’t add salt to my easy pickled red onion.
 I find that the bright acidity brings out the salt in whatever dish you pair it with—and after all, getting less sodium in your diet is a good thing.

 That’s it!
-I love having a jar full of Easy Pickled Red Onion in my fridge.
+I love reaching for my jar full of Easy Pickled Red Onion in the fridge.
 I just ate some of it with Thai Green Curry the other night—also YUM.

 I hope you love my Easy Pickled Red Onion recipe!